FarronF/limerick-council-meetings/meetings/2020/01/08-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 11th December 2019.md

 In replying, the Director, Community Development, stated that he had liaised with the

-Housing Development Directorate and an application had been re-submitted to the--- 2
+Housing Development Directorate and an application had been re-submitted to the
+---
+2

 Department of Housing, Planning and Local Government for the construction of social housing